EXPLORING MISSION | WORLD MISSION LECTURES

 The main teaching programmes at Edinburgh Theological Seminary are aimed at both the mind and the heart, with a constant emphasis on God’s mission in the gospel.
 This is obviously key to mission training.

-In addition to these programmes, ETS have recently introduced World Mission Days – four days within the academic session (two per semester) during which all programme teaching will be suspended.
+In addition to these programmes, ETS have recently introduced World Mission Lectures – four days within the academic session (two per semester) during which all programme teaching will be suspended.
 In place of teaching, we have introduced a series of focussed mission seminars including interactive Q&As and time for prayer.
 This allows the opportunity to hear God’s word, explore missionary challenges, and spend time in prayer together as staff, students and other interested parties.

 A variety of mission agencies are present and it’s therefore a great opportunity to rub shoulders with those on the mission field and other representatives.

-Where possible, we always wish to work with other mission agencies, and Generation (the Mission Board of the Free Church of Scotland).
+Where possible, we always wish to work with other mission agencies and the Mission Board of the Free Church of Scotland.